 Step 5 – Find your premises

-Once you have decided on a suitable location, and preferably more than one so you can be flexible, it’s time to start looking at premises.
+Once you have decided on a suitable location, preferably more than one, so you can be flexible, it’s time to start looking at the premises.

-Revisit the type of gym you want and then look for buildings that can accommodate your needs.
+Revisit the type of gym you want, and then look for buildings that accommodate your needs.

 - Parking and access – how easy is it for users to enter the premises?

-- Square footage – you don’t want a facility so large that there is a lot of wasted space, but you don’t want to have to move in three months because you outgrow it either
+- Square footage – you don’t want a facility so large that there is a lot of wasted space, but you don’t want to move in three months because you outgrow it, either.

-- Layout – open plan with side offices is best.
-Avoid building with lots of nooks and crannies
+- Layout – an open plan with side offices is best.
+Avoid building with lots of nooks and crannies.

 - The strength of the floor – it’s got to support a lot of weight

-- Light and air – no one likes training in a semi-dark, hot and stifling atmosphere
+- Light and air – no one likes training in a semi-dark, hot, and oppressive atmosphere.

 - Permission to make alterations to the building – for example, hanging mirrors, building a reception area/juice bar, turning offices into treatment rooms, etc.